markgaze/Proxmox/README.md

 ### About

-Ports of the [Promox VE Helper Scripts](https://github.com/community-scripts/proxmoxve) to ARM64.
+Ports the [Promox VE Helper Scripts](https://github.com/community-scripts/proxmoxve) project to ARM64.

 Find the scripts in the website linked above.